Monetary Policy

 It is a procedure that refers to the way the targeted policies meet the ultimate objectives and control growth and inflation in the country.

 It refers to the process of how the rules and policies of the central bank are implemented in the country to meet the ultimate objectives of economic growth and inflation control.
-The way in which the entire procedure takes place is called the monetary policy transmission.
+How the entire procedure takes place is called the monetary policy transmission.

 The monetary policy mainly refers to the activities and set of rules that are implemented by the central bank of the country to focus on the overall economic growth while controlling the supply of money and inflation in the country.